bretstad/taoofeastwood/index.md

 ---
 layout: 'toc'
-title: 'The Tao of EastWood'
+title: 'The Tao of Eastwood'
 ---

 by Bret Morstad